zcq100/tesla-apiscraper/README.md

 ## Install

-Paste the following in your terminal
+Paste the following in your terminal.
+The script assumes you are in /home/pi.

 ```bash
 # Enter your email and password to your tesla.com account